Homepage > Journal > Jakob Nielsen's heuristics — part 1

 First, natural language allows you to understand the website's content quickly.
 Thanks to this, users identify the site as the place that meets their needs.

 Second, remember that users scan a website for important information/keywords.
-If these words are well chosen – are natural for the user, the chance of keeping them there for longer increases significantly.
+If these words are well chosen and natural for the user, the chance of keeping them there for longer increases significantly.
 If not, the visit will last a matter of seconds.

 The language's naturalness is also important for SEO.
-Users will use search terms for our site that are the same as the keywords used in the search engine.
+Users will use search terms for your site that are the same as the keywords used in the search engine.

 It also works the other way around.
-The occurrence of relevant terms on a website likens its position in the context of searching for a specific entry.
+The occurrence of relevant terms on a website makes it rank higher in the context of searching for a specific entry.

 User World

-We can help users find our site by following generally known and intuitive standards in design.
-I refer here to the principles of web application design and more generic cultural norms.
+You can help users find your site by following generally known and intuitive design standards.
+I refer here to web application design principles and more generic cultural norms.

-It is customary for the top left corner of the pages to be reserved for the website's logo.
-Such an obvious principle comes from the convention of reading from left to right.
+It is customary to reserve the top left corner of a website for its logo.
+This obvious principle comes from the convention of reading from left to right.
 In right-to-left languages, the logo is shown on the right.

-We see this difference clearly when using the Polish and Hebrew Spotify start pages as an example.
-Both sites contain the same content, but the Hebrew layout is a mirror image of the left-to-right version.
+This difference is clearly visible when using the Polish and Hebrew Spotify start pages.
+Both sites contain the same content, but the Hebrew layout mirrors the left-to-right version.

 Users often choose functions by mistake, so they need a clearly marked "emergency exit" to leave an unwanted subpage without having to go through a lengthy dialogue.
 Remember the "undo" and "redo" options.